Beginner Powerlifting Over 50 – Introduction

 Q1.
 How much weight should I use for each exercise?

 Because you don’t know how strong you are yet, I can’t tell you how much weight you should lift.
+You should be able to complete all the designated reps, but you still have a little gas left in the tank.

 In other words, don’t push yourself to failure.

-To determine your weights, on your first workout, start with an empty bar and do the prescribed number of reps.
+To determine your weights, start with an empty bar on your first workout and do the prescribed number of reps.
+Rest a moment, add a little more weight, and repeat.

-After that, try to increase your weights by 2.5-5.0 pounds whenever you feel able, but never sacrifice proper form to lift more weight.
+Note this weight and use it for all your sets when you do the workout again.
+After that, try to increase your weights by 2.5-5.0 pounds whenever possible, but never sacrifice proper form to lift more weight.

 Q2.
 Can I change any of the exercises?

-After all, they ARE the three power lifts for the sport of powerlifting!
+If you are training for powerlifting, the big compound movements—squats, deadlifts, and bench presses—are non-negotiable.
+After all, they are the three power lifts for the sport of powerlifting!

+However, the other exercises can be switched if necessary.
 For example, you could do pull-ups instead of lat pulldowns or single-arm dumbbell rows instead of bent-over rows.

+However, if you make changes, ensure the exercises are similar.
 Replacing lunges with step-ups is okay, but doing biceps curls instead of overhead presses is not.

 Stay true to the spirit of the workouts.